MSc Applied Global Health

 Do you want to make a difference to the health of people in low-resource settings?
 Are you passionate about social justice or looking for a qualification that will enable you to work at a senior level in health policy and practice in the UK or abroad, particularly in low and middle income settings?
 Our flexible and highly respected range of global health courses could be the perfect stepping stone for your career.

-- You will learn from experienced figures in the field and make connections that could last your whole working life.
+- Access to expertise and industry connections: You will learn from experienced figures in the field and make connections that could last your whole working life.
 At IGHD we work directly with ministries of health, international and national organisations and local communities to develop real solutions to health and development problems.

-- We are on a compassion mission.
-Our work at IGHD addresses the health and wellbeing of those in greatest need, whether that be vulnerable populations in Scotland or those living in low or middle income countries.
+- Join us on our compassion mission: Our work at IGHD addresses the health and wellbeing of those in greatest need, whether that be vulnerable populations in Scotland or those living in low or middle income countries.

-- Our teaching and research expertise spans multiple aspects of global health and development.
+- Wide ranging teaching and research expertise: Our teaching and research expertise spans multiple aspects of global health and development.
 These range from health financing, support to fragile and conflict-affected settings, to refugee integration and child protection.

 You can opt to study for the full MSc, a PgDip or a PgCert.
 You can also register as an associate student to complete a single module for CPD.
 On completion of a single module, you may wish to complete further modules and progress your studies to a named award.